 After a well-received brand roll-out in early 2016, then president Robert G. Frank convened a Visual Identity Committee, chaired by Anderson School of Management marketing faculty member John Benavidez.
 The committee brought together students, staff, faculty and alumni from across the entire campus, all of whom had experience and professional responsibilities in the areas of design and marketing.
 The charge was to examine whether or not the current UNM primary logo introduced nearly thirty years ago represented UNM in a way that was relevant, unifying and in support of UNM’s branding efforts; and, if not, to make a recommendation to move forward with a new logo.
-The proposed new logo comes after a year of careful evaluation by the committee.
+The new logo comes after more than a year of careful evaluation by the committee.

 A Fresh, Bold (yet familiar) Look for UNM

 The new UNM logo is a bolder, more contemporary version of an existing spirit mark.
 The interlocking “UNM” letter mark has been a quiet favorite for years, appearing on apparel and other items, and was even selected by students to be used on the school’s class ring.
 It is familiar to the UNM family, yet representative of a modern, forward-thinking university.

 In its early days, The University of New Mexico was known throughout Albuquerque as simply “the U.” Today, that role has expanded, and UNM truly serves as New Mexico’s university.
 In the new logo, the U’s relationship with interlocked NM reflects the University's central position in the state, physically, culturally and economically.

 Sense of Place

 This design reflects the curves of the campus architecture and has a subtle nod to our Southwest roots, integrating chevrons where the U and M intersect.
 It is collegiate, yet refined – easily recognized as a university, yet distinctive among our peers.